-At the beginning of the 19th century, the Dutch architect Jean-Pierre Cluysenaar had the idea of modernising part of the narrowly built and poorly lit city centre of Brussels.
-With a new building he not only wanted to give the city a contemporary appearance, but also to attract members of higher society and the nobility to this part of the city.
+At the beginning of the 19th century, Dutch architect Jean-Pierre Cluysenaar came up with the idea of modernising part of the narrowly built and poorly lit city centre of Brussels.
+With a new type of building, he not only wanted to give the city a contemporary appearance, but also to attract members of higher society and the nobility to this less frequented part of the old town.

 In 1836, together with the banker Jean-André Demot, he founded the “Société des Galeries Saint-Hubert”.

-It took them nine long years to buy up all the land and start building.
+It took them nine long years to buy all the land so that they could start the work.
 The gallery was completed within a year and was opened by King Leopold I on 20 June 1847.